Few-Shot Dialogue Summarization via Skeleton-Assisted Prompt Transfer in Prompt Tuning: Conclusion

 \section{Conclusion}

-We propose \textsc{SAPT}, a dialogue-specific prompt transfer technique, which uses skeleton generation as extra supervision by training the model on the dialogue skeletons extracted with perturbation-based probes.
+We focus on improving the prompt transfer in prompt tuning from dialogue state tracking to few-shot dialogue summarization, and propose \textsc{SAPT}, a dialogue-specific prompt transfer technique, which uses skeleton generation as extra supervision by training the model on the dialogue skeletons extracted with perturbation-based probes.
 In this way, a beneficial intermediate task-specific medium is created between the source and target task, and the model capability is able to be better preserved during the prompt transfer, resulting in the model's better consumption of dialogue state information from the source task.
-Stronger empirical performance and in-depth analyses demonstrate the effectiveness of our method in few-shot dialogue summarization.
+Significantly stronger empirical performance and in-depth analyses on two dialogue summarization benchmarks demonstrate the effectiveness of our method in few-shot dialogue summarization.